DanielGennat/Just-Practice/README.md

 Customize your timer chain, repeat your training the next day and don’t waist time on setting up the next timer nor remembering the next exercise to  >stay focussed >> save time >>> just practice

+## Demo
+You can find the hosted version on vercel: [Just Practice](https://just-practice.vercel.app/)

 ## Functions
 - plays several individual timers in succession
 - visualisation of remaining time with colour gradient from turquoise/green to red